-Source: National Housing Survey, 2011 and CRD Building Permits Number of new houses does not include secondary suites or detached accessory suites.
+Source: National Housing Survey, 2011 and CRD Building Permits

 The residents value dark skies at night and limiting the extent of light pollution from residential and commercial properties.
 This OCP includes guidelines for commercial development permit areas that encourage ground-oriented lighting, and supports ways to ensure dark skies at night in East Sooke as a means for protecting the rural character.